moloch--/leakdb/README.md

 ### Compile From Source

-Just run `make`, files will be put in `./bin`.
+Just run `make <platform>`, files will be put in `./bin`.
 The client, curator, and server are pure Go and should support any valid Go compiler target.
 The serverless binary is Linux only, since AWS Lambda only supports Linux.
+The easiest way to compile the Windows binaries is to cross-compile them from a better operating system like Linux or MacOS.

+For example:
+* `make macos`
+* `make linux`
+* `make windows`